wizaj/eb-tester/progress.md

   - **📊 Dual Payload Support**: Updated data structure to support both `custom_payload` (Non-3DS) and `custom_payload_3ds` (3DS) fields in test-cards.json
   - **🔄 Tab-Specific Payloads**: App now uses the appropriate payload based on active tab - Non-3DS tab uses `custom_payload`, 3DS tab uses `custom_payload_3ds`
   - **🔐 3DS Authentication Integration**: Added "Authenticate 3DS in Browser" button in the 3DS tab that automatically detects 3DS redirect URLs in API responses and opens them in the user's default browser
-  - **💾 PTP Selection Memory**: App now remembers the last selected PTP for each tab (Non-3DS and 3DS) and restores them on startup
+  - **💾 PTP Selection Memory**: App now remembers the last selected PTP for each tab (Non-3DS, 3DS, and APMs) and restores them on startup
 - **💳 Card Selection Memory**: App now remembers the last selected card for each tab and restores them on startup
+- **💳 APMs Implementation (2024-12-19)**: Implemented full APM (Alternative Payment Methods) functionality with dedicated tab:
+  - **📁 APM Data Management**: New `test-apms.json` file with structured APM data organized by country → payment method → profile name
+  - **🔄 APM Profile Management**: Complete CRUD operations for APM profiles (Create, Read, Update, Delete)
+  - **📋 Dynamic Form Fields**: Smart form that shows/hides fields based on APM type (payment-nested vs direct structure)
+  - **🎯 Payload Structure Support**: Handles both payment-nested structures (MPESA, Ozow) and direct structures (Bank Transfer)
+  - **💾 Persistent Configuration**: APM tab remembers last selected PTP and maintains state across sessions
+  - **🔄 Bidirectional Sync**: APM form fields and JSON payload are fully synchronized - editing the JSON updates the form fields and vice versa
+  - **📐 Consistent Layout**: PTP filter and dropdown now span full width of right panel, matching card view layout
+  - **🔧 API Integration**: Full API testing with proper payload building, cURL command display, and response analysis
+  - **📊 Example APMs Included**: Pre-configured examples for KE-MPESA-Wiza, ZA-Ozow-Wiza RMB, and NG-Bank Transfer-Wiza
+- **🔧 Settings Persistence Fix (2024-12-19)**: Fixed AttributeError during application shutdown by adding proper attribute checks in `_persist_settings()` method.
+The error occurred when the application was closed before all UI components were fully initialized.
+Added `hasattr()` checks for all combo boxes and wrapped the persistence call in a try-catch block to prevent crashes during shutdown.
+- **🎨 APM Response Formatting Enhancement (2024-12-19)**: Updated APM tab to use the same enhanced JSON response formatting as the card views.
+The APM response section now uses `JSONTextEdit` with syntax highlighting and pretty formatting instead of plain text.
+Also improved the API response handling to match the card views with proper cURL command display, enhanced status indicators, and consistent formatting.
+- **🔒 Privacy Mode Feature (2024-12-19)**: Added "Privacy Mode" checkbox below the Base URL elements in both 3DS and non-3DS views.
+When enabled, card numbers, CVV, and API keys are masked in the UI showing only the first 6 digits followed by asterisks for card numbers (e.g., `527460**********`), all asterisks for CVV (e.g., `***`), and first 4 + last 4 characters for API keys (e.g., `abcd****wxyz`).
+Card number, CVV, and API key fields become read-only when privacy mode is enabled to prevent editing of masked data.
+The payload preview also becomes read-only in privacy mode. **Critical Fix**: API calls now correctly use the original unmasked values even when privacy mode is enabled, ensuring proper API functionality while maintaining UI privacy. **Privacy Enhancement**: cURL commands are hidden when privacy mode is enabled to prevent exposure of sensitive data in the response display. **Data Protection**: Settings persistence now saves original unmasked values when privacy mode is enabled, preventing data loss when the application is closed in privacy mode.

 ## MVP Completion Status
 1. ✅ Add API configuration UI (base URL, integration key)